'Bomb cyclone' brings damaging winds, rain to California - KESQ

 Associated Press

-SAN FRANCISCO (AP) — Damaging winds and heavy rains from a powerful “atmospheric river” pounded California on Thursday, knocking out power to tens of thousands, causing flash flooding, and contributing to the deaths of at least two people, including a child whose home was hit by a falling tree.
+SAN FRANCISCO (AP) — Damaging hurricane-force winds, surging surf and heavy rains from a powerful “atmospheric river” pounded California on Thursday, knocking out power to tens of thousands, causing flooding, and contributing to the deaths of at least two people, including a child whose home was hit by a falling tree.

-Officials had ordered evacuations in a high-risk coastal area where mudslides killed 23 people in 2018 as the huge storm barreled into the state Wednesday.
-Authorities warned residents to hunker down at home in anticipation of flooded roads, toppled trees and other risks.
+Officials had ordered evacuations in high-risk coastal area s Wednesday and warned residents to hunker down at home in anticipation of flooded roads, toppled trees and possible mudslides.

-It was the latest in a rapid series of atmospheric rivers — long plumes of moisture stretching far over the Pacific — to hit California.
+Even as rains were expected to let up Thursday, the state was bracing for more wet and wild weather this weekend, the latest in a rapid series of atmospheric rivers — long plumes of moisture stretching far over the Pacific — to hit California.
 This one was a “Pineapple Express” originating near Hawaii and pulled toward the West Coast by a rotating area of rapidly falling air pressure known as a “bomb cyclone.”

+The latest storm knocked out power to more than 180,000 homes and businesses in California at one point, according to poweroutage.us.

-In Sonoma County, Occidental Volunteer Fire Chief Ronald Lunardi said a child believed to be under 2 years old died Wednesday night after a tree fell on a home, The Press Democrat reported.
-In Fairfield, a 19-year-old woman died after her vehicle hydroplaned on a flooded road and hit a utility pole, police posted on Facebook.
+In Sonoma County, Occidental Volunteer Fire Chief Ronald Lunardi said a boy believed to be under 2 years old was killed Wednesday night after a tree fell on a home, The Press Democrat reported.
+In Fairfield, a 19-year-old woman died after her vehicle hydroplaned on a flooded road and hit a utility pole, police said on Facebook.

-The storm dumped rain in parts of the San Francisco Bay Area, where the region had been under flood warnings.
-In Southern California, the storm was expected to peak into early Thursday, with Santa Barbara and Ventura counties likely to see the most rain, forecasters said.

-“We anticipate that this may be one of the most challenging and impactful series of storms to touch down in California in the last five years,” said Nancy Ward, director of the California Governor’s Office of Emergency Services.
+Waves that were forecast to top 25 feet (7.6 meters) battered the Santa Cruz County coastline south of San Francisco, crashing into homes at the mouth of Soquel Creek in the seaside city of Capitola and knocking out a section of its historic wooden pier.
+A wharf at the nearby Seacliff State Beach was also heavily damaged.

+Hurricane-strength gusts as high as 101 mph (162 kph), toppled trees on buildings and roads, knocked out power lines and blew down the roof on a gas station in South San Francisco.
+More than 70 flights were canceled at San Francisco International Airport.

 The storm is the latest of three atmospheric river storms in the last week to reach the drought-stricken state.
 California Gov. Gavin Newsom declared a state of emergency to allow for a quick response and to aid in cleanup from another powerful storm that hit just days earlier.

-In Southern California, evacuations were ordered for those living in areas burned by three recent wildfires in Santa Barbara County, where heavy rain forecast for overnight could cause widespread flooding and unleash debris flows.

-Among the towns ordered to evacuate was Montecito, where five years ago huge boulders, mud and debris swept down mountains through the town to the shoreline, killing 23 people and destroying more than 100 homes.
+Evacuation orders were lifted in Santa Barbara County beneath areas burned by three recent wildfires where heavy rain forecast overnight threatened to cause flooding and unleash debris flows.
+The evacuation area had included the town of Montecito, where five years ago huge boulders, mud and debris swept down mountains through the town to the beach, killing 23 people and destroying more than 100 homes.

 Drivers were urged to stay off the roads unless absolutely necessary, especially with heavy snow expected in the mountains.

+“After wildfires, all the vegetation is gone so the material is loose,” Santa Cruz-based geologist Jim Olson said.
+“This means even small rain storms can trigger debris flows.
+With a series of storms like we’ve seen, and then a large storm, you can see deeper erosion.”

-Sonoma County authorities issued an evacuation warning for a string of towns along the Russian River.
+Sonoma County authorities issued an evacuation warning for a string of towns along the Russian River, where greater flooding was expected by Sunday.

 The storm came days after a New Year’s Eve downpour led to evacuations in Northern California and the rescue of several motorists from flooded roads.
 A few levees south of Sacramento were damaged, and at least four people died in flooding.

-The storms won’t be enough to officially end the state’s ongoing drought, now entering its fourth year, officials say.
+The storms won’t be enough to officially end the state’s ongoing drought, now entering its fourth year, but they have helped.
+Not including the latest deluge, recent storms moved parts of the state out of the “exceptional drought” category in the U.S. Drought Monitor.
+Most of the state, though, remains in the extreme or severe drought categories.

 Atmospheric rivers, named by researchers in the 1990s, occur globally but are especially significant on the U.S. West Coast, where they create 30% to 50% of annual precipitation, according to the National Oceanic and Atmospheric Administration.

-Associated Press writers Janie Har in San Francisco and Sophie Austin in Sacramento contributed to this report.
+Associated Press writers Janie Har in San Francisco, Sophie Austin in Sacramento, Terence Chea in Oakland, Martha Mendoza in Santa Cruz and Stefanie Dazio and John Antczak in Los Angeles contributed to this report.